gohandle/rb/rbv2/README.md

 - [ ] Support setting csrf values in the the template
 - [ ] SHOULD add erroring NoValueDecoder, NoTemplates, NoValidation implementations for respective cores.
+- [ ] SHOULD add more translate options for default message etc

 ## Testing Backlog
 - [ ] Test different form sources